Hospital medicine: Canada

 In Canada, there are currently no official residency programs specializing in hospital medicine.
 Nevertheless, some universities, such as McGill University in Montreal, have come up with family medicine enhanced skills programs focused on hospital medicine.
 This program, which is available to practicing physicians and family medicine residents, has a duration of six or twelve months.
 The main goal behind the program is to prepare medical doctors with training in family practice to assume shared care roles with other specialists, such as cardiologists, neurologists, and nephrologists, in a hospital setting.
 Moreover, the program prepares family physicians by giving them a set of skills required for caring for their complicated hospitalized patients.

+France

+In France, it is not directly accessible after the internship exam, but via additional degrees.
+It has been accessible via a Specialized Cross-disciplinary Training Program since 2023.
+The practice is organized through the "Société Française de Médecine Polyvalente" (French Society of Hospital Medicine) founded in 2013.

 United States

 Training

 Hospitalists are physicians with a Doctor of Medicine (M.D.), Doctor of Osteopathic Medicine (D.O.), or a Bachelor of Medicine/Bachelor of Surgery (MBBS/MBChB) degree.
 Most hospitalists practicing in hospitals in the United States lack board certification in hospital medicine.
 To address this, residency programs are starting to develop hospitalist tracks with more tailored education.
 Several universities have also started fellowship programs specifically geared toward hospital medicine.

 According to the State of Hospital Medicine Survey by the Medical Group Management Association and the Society of Hospital Medicine, 89.60% of hospitalists specialize in general internal medicine, 5.5% in a pediatrics subspecialty, 3.7% in family practice and 1.2% in internal medicine pediatrics.
 Data from the survey also reported that 53.5% of hospitalists are employed by hospitals/integrated delivery system and 25.3% are employed by independent hospitalists groups.

 According to recent data, there are more than 50,000 hospitalists practicing in approximately 75% of U.S. hospitals, including all highly ranked academic medical centers.